Introduction

 Where there is a need to use security walling systems, the following considerations should be taken into account:

-If you need to protect against Marauding Terrorist Attacks, NPSA has created a MTA standard (MTAS) which explains how the standard classifies the delay a product provides to such entry attempts by attributing one or more performance levels to a product.
+NPSA has also created a MTA standard (MTAS) which explains how the standard classifies the delay a product provides to such entry attempts by attributing one or more performance levels to a product.
 The sophistication levels are BASIC, LOW, MODERATE, HIGH and EXPERT.

 There is a diversity of security walling systems available some of which are modular allowing secure spaces to be retrofitted into an existing building environment.
 Before making modifications to the building, it is necessary to ensure that floors and the building frame are capable of taking the additional weight of the walling and any items placed within.